A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Introduction and Summary of Results

 \section{Introduction and Summary of Results}

 Our understanding of symmetries of physical systems has recently undergone a profound transformation \cite{Gaiotto:2014kfa,McGreevy:2022oyu,Schafer-Nameki:2023jdn,Shao:2023gho}.
-Firstly, the notion of symmetries has been extended by studying their action not only on local operators but also on topological operators and defects.
+Firstly, the notion of symmetries has been extended by studying their action not only on local operators but also on non-local operators and defects.
 Secondly, it has been understood that such generalized symmetry operations are not necessarily invertible.
 Non-invertible generalized symmetries have now been found ubiquitously, as for instance, even in the standard model of particle physics after the inclusion of topological defects \cite{Choi:2022jqy,Putrov:2023jqi,Cordova:2022qtz}, and also in many condensed matter systems such as the Ising model \cite{McGreevy:2022oyu,Schafer-Nameki:2023jdn,Seiberg:2023cdc}.

 In a parallel development, a new class of quasiparticles has been discovered in a variety of systems which are fully immobile or quasi-immobile (implying that they have mobility only along sub-manifolds) \cite{Nandkishore:2018sel,Pretko:2020cko}.
 A typical feature of such systems featuring fractonic excitations is that the degeneracy of ground states scale with the size of the system and can also depend on the details of the lattice.
-These exotic fractonic quasiparticles have been partially integrated into the quantum field theory framework via symmetric tensor gauge theories \cite{xu2006novel,Xu2} and its variants which explains the (complete or partial) immobility of the fractons in terms of higher moment symmetries \cite{PretkoFT1,PretkoFT2,Seiberg:2019vrp,Bulmash:2018knk,HanHermeleXie,Gromov,Seiberg:20201,Seiberg:20202,Seiberg:20203} (see also \cite{FractonElasticity1,FractonElasticity2,Kim1,Kim2,FractonSubsystem1,FractonSubsystem2,FractonSubsystem3,FractonSubsystem4}).
+These exotic fractonic quasiparticles have been partially integrated into the quantum field theory framework via symmetric tensor gauge theories \cite{xu2006novel,Xu2} and its variants which explains the (complete or partial) immobility of the fractons in terms of higher moment symmetries \cite{PretkoFT1,PretkoFT2,Seiberg:2019vrp,Bulmash:2018knk,HanHermeleXie,Gromov,Seiberg:20201,Seiberg:20202,Seiberg:20203} (see also \cite{FractonElasticity1,FractonElasticity2}). {Another approach for understanding systems with fractonic excitations involves gauging subsystem symmetries \cite{Xcube,Kim2,FractonSubsystem1,FractonSubsystem2,FractonSubsystem3,FractonSubsystem4} (more on this in Sec. \ref{Sec:Model}).
+Whether phases with fractonic excitations can be defined via generalized topological order has also been investigated \cite{Haahcode,Kim1,Aasen:2020zru}\footnote{See \cite{Kim1} particularly for the study of the X-cube model \cite{Xcube} where the notion of fractonic topological order is defined via the topology of singular compact total foliation of the underlying three manifold.
+See also \cite{Aasen:2020zru} for an understanding of fractons in terms of topological defect networks.}.}